 Through a safe work environment and risk management, you can reduce the likelihood of an injury.
 That means less claims – and a lower insurance premium.

 Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks such as property damage and customer injuries.
-Other recommended insurance policies for auto services and dealers include:
+Other recommended policies for auto service shops and dealerships include:

-General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with slander and other advertising injuries.
+General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

 Are you ready to safeguard your auto service business or dealership with workers’ compensation or another type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.